How To Write a Non-Fiction Book Proposal

 A well-written book proposal speaks volumes!

-The proposal gives the prospective publisher a clear look at what you’re selling and its money-making prospects, so don’t skimp on quality or thoroughness.
-This is your book’s calling card and it can definitely make or break a sale.
+The proposal gives the prospective publisher a clear idea of what you’re writing and its money-making prospects, so don’t skimp on quality or thoroughness.
+It’s your book’s calling card and can definitely make or break a sale.

-The non-fiction book proposal is a description of the book-to-be, combined with a marketing document.
+The nonfiction book proposal is a combination of a description of the book-to-be and a marketing document.